Environmental Measurement and Modeling

 BS Aerospace Engineering, Boston University

-His work supporting FAA’s Office of Environment and Energy (AEE) has included utilizing and testing the Aviation Environmental Design Tool (AEDT) for fuel burn, emissions, and noise related analyses.
-He developed a carbon footprint assessment of U.S. DOT employee travel using an AEDT emissions inventory, utilizing Airport Surface Detection Equipment, Model-X (ASDE-X) data for fuel burn studies within airport terminal areas for System Safety Management Transformation (SSMT), and investigating potential fuel burn savings in Gulf Coast helicopter flights utilizing Automatic Dependent Surveillance-Broadcast (ADS-B) navigation systems.
+Cumper’s work supporting FAA’s Office of Environment and Energy (AEE) has included utilizing and testing the Aviation Environmental Design Tool (AEDT) for fuel burn, air quality, and noise related analyses.
+He developed a carbon footprint assessment of U.S. DOT employee travel using an AEDT inventory, utilizing Airport Surface Detection Equipment, Model-X (ASDE-X) data for fuel burn studies within airport terminal areas for System Safety Management Transformation (SSMT), and investigating potential fuel burn savings in Gulf Coast helicopter flights utilizing Automatic Dependent Surveillance-Broadcast (ADS-B) navigation systems.
 Cumper has also participated in field work for FMCSA and Air Tour Management Plan (ATMP) related measurement trips.

 He is currently working on AEDT database and modeling related tasks in support of Goals and Targets and the Committee on Aviation Environmental Protection (CAEP).
 Cumper is also involved in integrating Performance Data Analysis and Reporting System (PDARS) data into modeling software currently being developed at the U.S. DOT Volpe Center.